-Do you know where the next defaults will occur in your city?
+Do you know where the next mortgage defaults will occur in your city?
 What cities and zip codes are most at risk during this recession?
 In every recession, there are two predictors of default/loss, collateral and equity.
 What does the data tell us today?
 Since 2008, there have been some major changes in financing, gone are the old days of subprime now replaced by government programs.
 Why is this change important?
-How can we predict where future defaults will likely occur?
+How can we predict where future mortgage defaults will likely occur?

 Stay tuned for future blogs where I will focus on Georgia and Colorado specifically as these are our primary markets.
 When breaking the data down at the state level some very interesting trends begin to emerge.